-- 1. Present: - > Commentary is part of assessment for learning rather than of assessment of learning. - > The goal of teacher commentary, both oral and written, is to provide the student with the knowledge and skills to self-assess and self-adjust. - ➤ To maximize student learning, not only do we need to provide effective feedback and commentary, we also need to train students to provide effective feedback and commentary for their own work and the work of their peers.
+- 1. Present: - Commentary is part of assessment for learning rather than of assessment of learning. - Remember the basketball player and the musician.
+The goal of teacher commentary, both oral and written, is to provide the student with the knowledge and skills to self-assess and self-adjust. - To maximize student learning, not only do we need to provide effective feedback and commentary, we also need to train students to provide effective feedback and commentary for their own work and the work of their peers.
+The player needs to evaluate her/his own game and make adjustments during a game.
+The musician needs to listen to his/her own playing in order to adjust during a concert.